Exploring Material and Metaphor in the Artist Book with Leah Virsik

 Susan Stewart, in On Longing: Narratives of the Miniature, the Gigantic, the Souvenir, the Collection, writes that “The metaphors of the book are metaphors of containment, of exteriority and interiority, of surface and depth, of covering and exposure, of taking apart and putting together.”

-In addition, make a variety of soft cover books with exposed spines including a modified Secret Belgian binding, a Buttonhole binding and a Crossed Structure binding.
+In addition, make a variety of soft and hard cover books with exposed spines including sewing around tapes, long-stitch and a modified Retchōsō binding.
 These books open flat and have multiple sections making them great for notebooks and sketchbooks.

-Experiment with different ways to make covers: Momigami (kneaded paper that feels like cloth), fused plastic and painted paper.
+You’ll have an opportunity to experiment with different materials to make covers: Momigami (kneaded paper that feels like cloth) and fused plastic.
 These techniques can be used to make alternative things in addition to covers.
 Additional materials will be available to make multiple versions of the same book to reinforce the techniques.
 Previous bookbinding experience is helpful, but not required.

 Please bring the following materials: bonefolder, bookbinding awl available at: The Caning Shop, self-healing cutting mat, ruler and triangle or ruled square, i.e. Omnigrid, craft knife, i.e.: X-Acto knife with no. 11 blades, scissors, favorite mark-making tools: a pen and/or pencil. $30 materials fee will include a variety of papers, paints, Konnyaku and other supplies.